ESA-EarthCODE/documentation/pages/Technical Documentation/Data/Discovering Resources in The EarthCODE Catalog.md

 Or proceed with Product’s further exploration display the full description and metadata of given product and access data.
 ![product-page-1](https://github.com/EOEPCA/open-science-catalog-metadata/assets/120453810/2c89b757-2da8-41ef-9422-0456d583c97c)

-### Key Features of the Open Science Data Catalogue
+### Key Features of the Open Science Catalog

-The Open Science Data Catalogue is a key component of the ESA EO Open Science framework.
+The Open Science Catalog is a key component of the ESA EO Open Science framework.
 It is a publicly available platform that provides access to datasets, products, and scientific resources developed under ESA-funded Earth Observation (EO) research projects.
 These products vary in geographical and temporal extent, production methodology, validation, and quality, supporting a wide range of scientific applications.

-This section explains the functionality of the Open Science Data Catalogue, detailing how researchers can explore, access, and utilize geoscience products and datasets stored within the platform.
+This section explains the functionality of the Open Science Catalog, detailing how researchers can explore, access, and utilize geoscience products and datasets stored within the platform.

 ![OSC-main](https://github.com/EOEPCA/open-science-catalog-metadata/assets/120453810/9f3ae080-47fd-494b-bceb-ba9db48f0799)

 The majority of pages on _https://opensciencedata.esa.int_ only hold metadata for each Product and Project.
 The actual data and its documentation are maintained and accessible by the data providers, outside of esa.int, for the majority of cases.
-This catalogue provides the metadata and links to the data as it exists in those many other locations.
+This catalog provides the metadata and links to the data as it exists in those many other locations.

-Open Science Data Catalogue is free to use by any user with an access to Internet.
-Contributing to catalogue (ingesting new products or updating existing) is reserved to authorized users only (project PIs, data owners).
+Open Science Catalog is free to use by any user with an access to Internet.
+Contributing to catalog (ingesting new products or updating existing) is reserved to authorized users only (project PIs, data owners).

-**What are the capabilities of the Open Science Data Catalogue?**
+**What are the capabilities of the Open Science Catalog?**

 Open Science Catalog is not only a project's metadata browser.
 It brings new functionalities and makes them available to scientific community of users, such as: